ssumday24/Parkingtimesaver/docs/source/usage.rst

 Booking: Once you find a suitable spot, you can book it instantly with just a few clicks.

 **2.Confirmation and Reminders**
- After booking, you’ll receive a confirmation.
+ After booking, you'll receive a confirmation.
 We also send reminders as your reserved time approaches.
 Modifications: Plans change, and so can your reservations.
 You can modify or cancel your booking through the app or website.

 **3.Paying Online**
  After using the parking lot, you can make payments online through our secure payment gateway.
-Receipts and History: You’ll receive digital receipts for your payments, and you can access your payment history anytime for convenience.
+Receipts and History: You'll receive digital receipts for your payments, and you can access your payment history anytime for convenience.

 .